mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 # Overview

-This is an overview of the rolling upgrade process, which guarantees no downtime during the upgrade.
+This is an overview of the rolling upgrade process.
 The process for upgrading Kafka with DC/OS is documented in detail below.

 1. Upgrade your package to the latest version of DC/OS Kafka service:
    * Upgrade Kafka software to `0.11.0.0`.